 Scientists capture bacteria from hot springs that could hold key to sustainable power supplies

 The scientists, led by WSU’s Abdelrhman Mohamed, used special electrodes inserted at the edge of the hot springs to coax bacteria out.
-To do this in an extreme environment like hot springs, Mohamed invented a portable potentiostat.
+To do this in an extreme environment like the hot springs, Mohamed invented a portable potentiostat.
 (A potentiostat is an electronic device capable of controlling the electrodes).
 After 32 days, the team successfully captured the bacteria in their natural environment.

 “As these bacteria pass their electrons into metals or other solid surfaces, they can produce a stream of electricity that can be used for low‑power applications,” said WSU professor Haluk Beyenal, who supervised the work.